This fine example of a 15th century cruck-built house was the headquarters of Handsworth Historical Society from 1978 until early 2025.

 On 20 February 1952, a group of like-minded people met to promote the history of Handsworth, and from this meeting Handsworth Historical Society was formed, its objects being to promote and encourage the study of local history, together with collecting and preserving relevant items.

-The Society is privileged to have been the steward of half of Handsworth Old Town Hall since 1978, the other half still being occupied.
 This Grade 2 listed building is situated at 20 Slack Lane, Handsworth, and is a very good example of a cruck-framed building which is believed to date back to 1460, during Henry VI’s reign.
-Our use of the building was arranged only with a great deal of help from the late Alderman Fred Hall, and the Society paid just a peppercorn rent to Birmingham City Council for many years.
-Sadly this is no longer the case and a market rent is now payable.
+Our use of the building was arranged only with a great deal of help from our Founder Chairman, the late Alderman Fred Hall, and the Society paid just a peppercorn rent to Birmingham City Council for many years until a market rent was imposed.